-Visa Types in Nepal: Latest Update (2024)
+Visa Types in Nepal: Latest Update (2026)

 Diplomatic Visa

-This visa category is issued to individuals holding diplomatic passports from any country, with recommendation from their respective diplomatic mission.
+This visa category is issued to individuals holding diplomatic passports from any country, with a recommendation from their respective diplomatic mission.
 It is granted free of cost.

 Requirements:

-- Valid Diplomatic Passport
+Valid Diplomatic Passport

-- Diplomatic Mission Note and Recommendation
+Diplomatic Mission Note and Recommendation

 Official Visa